 Price movement of the S&P 500 indexes

-The top-gaining stocks on February 1, 2016, were as follows:
+The top-gaining stocks on September 26 were as follows.

-The Consumer Staples Select Sector SPDR Fund (XLP) tracks a market-cap-weighted index of consumer staples stocks drawn from the S&P 500.
-XLP is the ETF of consumer goods.
+The Consumer Staples Select Sector SPDR Fund (XLP) tracks a market cap–weighted index of consumer staples stocks drawn from the S&P 500.
+XLP is an ETF of consumer goods.